Ways to Motivate Patients to Meet Their Wellness Goals

-Communicate with your clients by sharing goals are sometimes ongoing.
-Not accomplishing a goal is normal, there’s no judgement or failure!
+Communication with your clients by sharing goals is sometimes ongoing.
+Not accomplishing a goal is normal, there’s no judgment or failure!
 But it is important to check in especially when goals aren’t being met, so that you can work together to find the barriers to change.

 4. Set POSITIVE wellness goals